picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

 * Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers page](https://www.picotech.com/downloads/linux) to install the required `libps5000a` and `libpswrappers` driver packages.

-### Programmer's Guides

-You can download the [Programmer's Guide](https://www.picotech.com/download/manuals/PicoScope5000SeriesAApiMatlabInstrumentDriverGuide.pdf) providing a description of the functions provided by this Instrument Driver.

-**Notes:**

-The example files have been renamed - please refer to the scripts in the examples directory for further information.

 ## Obtaining support

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum71.html) to post questions.